Despite fewer cars on the road, fatal crashes increased in 2020 in state

 During the late spring and early summer months, home-office work was high.
 Though the state didn't close down, many businesses chose to.
 Vacations were canceled and travel may have been down, but the exact answer to why traffic fatalities rose for the first time in more than a decade remains unclear.

-“It is always hard to say from year to year why those numbers increased,” said Amanda Hossle of the Office of Highway Safety director.
+“It is always hard to say from year to year why those numbers increased,” said Amanda Hossle, Office of Highway Safety director.
 “We are seeing consistent contributing factors that include speeding, impaired driving, and then not wearing a seat belt.
 There really aren’t any outliers.”

 In 2020, alcohol was a factor in 36% of fatal crashes on state roads, a nearly 11% rise from 2019.